MicroSaaSFactory

 Attach connected operations

-Review GitHub, Cloud Run, Stripe, and Resend posture beside the product instead of in side documents.
+Review GitHub, Cloud Run, Stripe, and Resend context beside the product instead of in side documents.

 Open related surface